-(Picture 2.1.2.2 Accelerometer Theory & Design)

-As the picture2.2.2 above shows the schematic of an accelerometer, which be comprised of a mass (m), a spring (k) and a dashpot.
-When the object moves and has an accelerations, the mass moves to another position, the spring (k) will stretches and the dashpot will produce an relative damping coefficient(c) and the value (c) can be transfer to a digital signal or number which can be used directly.
+As Figure 2.2 above shows the inner structure of a kind of accelerometers, which be comprised of Seismic mass, a Damping element, a spring (Elastic element), External reference and Internal reference frame.
+When the vehicle is moved with an acceleration, the mass will move to another position, the spring will stretches and x and y, Internal reference and External reference, will change, so there is a relationship happened between the vehicle acceleration and the references of x and y.

-The exact inner structure of an accelerometer is just like this, absolutely not, in our daily life, the most popular type of accelerometers is the Three-Axis Acceleration Sensor such as iPhone installing it.
+In our daily life, the most popular type of accelerometer is the Three-Axis Acceleration Sensor in the market.
 Just as its name implies, the three-axis accelerometer does not only test one direction’s acceleration, but three directions’ accelerations: X, Y and Z.

-How aan accelerometer works in mobile phone.
+How an Accelerometer Works In Mobile Phone.

 Here, we just use the three-axis accelerometer of an iPhone as an example to describe how an accelerometer works in an iPhone.
 As we mentioned before, a three -axis accelerometer is used to test three different directions’ acceleration.
-There are two pictures (YingWen, 2014)below, which show three dimensional axis and the acceleration of every axis can be tested by the accelerometer installed in the phone.
+There are two figures (YingWen, 2014), which show three-dimensional axis and the acceleration of every axis can be tested by the accelerometer installed in the phone.

+When an object is in static condition, it has only the gravitational acceleration in perpendicular direction with the ground.
+The two figures below show the accelerations of a phone in static condition, and it just prove that no matter the accelerometer put in which direction, in static condition that it only be affected by gravity.